 But how do you get it, what’s on and when is it available?
 Here’s everything you need to know…

-When will Apple TV+ launch?
+When did Apple TV+ launch?

-How much will Apple TV+ cost?
+How much does Apple TV+ cost?

-The service will be £4.99 a month in the UK, and $4.99 a month in the US but Apple is offering a year-long free trial to anyone who purchases an Apple device, or a seven-day free trial for anyone who wants to try the service.
+Apple TV+ costs £4.99 a month in the UK, and $4.99 a month in the US but Apple is offering a year-long free trial to anyone who purchases an Apple device, or a seven-day free trial for anyone who wants to try the service.